Buying a car? Here’s everything you need to know about the stamp duty that applies to your new set of wheels.

 In Victoria your stamp duty is different depending on whether you're buying new or used, and the type of vehicle.

-The following numbers are current as of September 2017.
+The following numbers are current as at February 2019.
 Vehicle value thresholds may be adjusted regularly.

 |Vehicle type||New or used||Vehicle market value||Dutiable rate|